webscreens/site-initiated-mirroring/security_and_privacy_self_review.md

   non-"fully active" document.

-- When the user navigates away from a document (i.e. when the document is no longer fully active) the mirroring session is termianted.
+- When the user navigates away from a document (i.e. when the document is no longer fully active) the mirroring session is terminated.

 ## 2.18 What should this questionnaire have asked?